top of page

 The Plot of Pluribus Apple TV Series

-The show opens with a countdown spanning a few months that begins with people on a remote radio station picking up coded radio signals that eventually turn out to be the DNA bases adenine (A), cytosine (C), guanine (G), and thymine (T) which us dumb humans rush to build.
-This RNA finally infects a human and things snowball from there into initial chaos to eerie harmony across the world.
+The show opens with a countdown spanning a few months that begins with people on a remote radio station picking up coded radio signals that eventually turn out to be the DNA bases adenine (A), cytosine (C), guanine (G), and thymine (T), which us dumb humans rush to build.
+This RNA finally infects a human, and things snowball from there into initial chaos to eerie harmony across the world.

 Rhea Seehorn in Pluribus Apple TV Series

-Most people, probably billions become a part of something like a Hive mind that is always calm, content and at peace at a pathological level.
-Since I am a big fan of Rick and Morty, I found it hard to take the series seriously at first considering Rick Sanchez dates a hive mind named Unity.
+Most people, probably billions, become a part of something like a Hive mind that is always calm, content and at peace at a pathological level.
+Since I am a big fan of Rick and Morty, I found it hard to take the series seriously at firs,t considering Rick Sanchez dates a hive mind named Unity.

-The first four episodes Pluribus Apple TV Series seem less about scifi and more about the world as it is today.
+The first four episodes of Pluribus Apple TV Series seem less about scifi and more about the world as it is today.
 If you are expecting something like Severance you might find it to be less intense and more introspective in nature.

 The Cast of Pluribus

-Rhea Seehorn is a one woman show in the first few episodes at least.
+Rhea Seehorn is a one-woman show in the first few episodes, at least.

 Carol on the first night of the global takeover